BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Experiments

 \textbf{Robot setups.} We use a Hello Robot Stretch SE3~\cite{hellorobot2023stretch} equipped with a mobile base, prismatic lift, 3-DoF wrist, and parallel-jaw gripper, as shown in Fig.~\ref{fig:stretch}.
 For perception, the robot uses a head-mounted RealSense D435i for wide-view RGB-D observations (\eg, exploration and 3D reconstruction) and a wrist-mounted RealSense D405 for accurate short-range depth during grasping.
 Low-level control and sensor streaming run on the onboard computer, while all LLM components (DRM and IRM) run on an external workstation over Wi-Fi.
 Grasp poses generated by AnyGrasp are transformed into the robot frame and executed using Stretch’s inverse kinematics.

 \textbf{Implementation details.} Our system builds upon DynaMem's 3D voxel representation~\cite{liu2024dynamem}.
 We employ GPT-5~\cite{openai2025gpt5systemcard} as our DRM and Qwen2.5VL (3B)~\cite{qwen25vl2025} as our Video-LLM.
-The Video-LLM processes 1-second clips at 8 fps with an inference time of about 0.5 seconds per clip.
-This throughput is sufficient to keep up with the robot’s motion during task execution, allowing the IRM to provide frequent updates without noticeably delaying control actions.
+The Video-LLM processes 1-second clips at 8 fps with an inference time of about 0.5 seconds per clip, requiring approximately 12\,GB of VRAM on a single NVIDIA A6000 (48\,GB) without interfering with the navigation, perception, or control pipelines sharing the same GPU.
+This throughput is sufficient to keep up with the robot's motion during task execution, allowing the IRM to provide frequent updates without delaying control actions.